University Administrative Policies

 1.4.
 Bank Accounts

-All funds must be deposited in a University account; no bank accounts may be set up except those established by the UNM Controller or the HSC Senior Executive Officer for Finance and Administration, as appropriate, with the approval of the Executive Vice President for Administration.
+All monies must be deposited in a University account; no bank accounts may be set up except those established by the UNM Controller, with the approval of the Executive Vice President for Finance and Administration.

-Chartered Student Organizations that receive funding from the University must deposit all funds that they collect in an internal University account, through the Student Government Accounting Office.
+Chartered Student Organizations that receive funding from the University must deposit all monies they collect in an internal University account, through the Student Government Accounting Office.

 1.5.
 Gifts